This project series shows how to finish a basement bedroom with step-by-step remodeling instructions.

 The basement ceilings are 11-1/2 feet high because the house sits on a hill side.
 View of the new basement bedroom closet and ceiling fan from a ladder.
 The closet is capped with 1/2 inch cabinet grade plywood to create a durable load bearing platform to support extra storage.

-The new basement bedroom is adjacent to the bathroom bathroom via the hallway.
+The new basement bedroom is adjacent to the basement bathroom via the hallway.
 A future homeowner will find the new basement bedroom very convenient.

 Basement Bedroom Finishing Steps and Cost